AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

    id-ι : Tm ∙ (ι ⇒ ι)
    id-ι = lam (var vz) -- with nameful syntax: λ (x : ι) . x
 ~~~
-Th presented syntax is *intrinsic*.
+The presented syntax is *intrinsic*.
 In other words, only the well-typed terms are defined.
 An *extrinsic* definition would first define untyped *preterms* and separately a typing relation on preterms and contexts:

 ~~~{.agda}
    data Tm : Set where -- omitted constructors